pgersl/personal-website/content/about/_index.md

 This site will hopefully help accomplish these goals and encourage me to learn new things.
 # Copyright
 All of the content you see on this website is released under the **GNU GPLv3 license**.
 The code can be viewed on github (see the link below).
 To make use of my photos or music, **contact me**.

+If you think that your rights are being violated, please **contact me**.
+I'm sure we'll sort things out.
 # Contact
 - **Email**: <a href="mailto:pgersl.xyz@gmail.com">pgersl.xyz@gmail.com</a>
 - **GitHub**: [pgersl](https://github.com/pgersl)